samuraibeach/theallyn/riverside-cabin.md

 - All linen
 - A selection of books, mags and board games
 - 10 litres of drinking water is provided
+- Emergency Satellite wifi if you really need it.